 - If a sweet food is brown (like oatmeal) try adding fresh fruit for a splash of color

 For these vegan mashed potatoes, I garnished the bowl with chives and then used a light blue napkin for an analogous color scheme.
-Even though the food is white, the napkin and garnish brings the composition together.
+Even though the food is white, the napkin and garnish bring the composition together.

 In this photo of slow cooker oatmeal, the oats are brown but I added blackberries to add a bit of color.
 From there, I used a light purple background and napkins with hints of pints and greens to create this analogous composition.